 Anyone who has moved before knows that it’s as much of an exercise in logistics and planning as it is a physical task.
 The first part of any good plan is to create a checklist of what needs to get done to accomplish a job.
-To ensure that you don’t leave something off of your list, we’ve compiled all the best moving tips into the only moving checklist you’ll ever need.
+To ensure that you don’t leave something off of your list, Alliance Moving & Storage residential movers have compiled all the best moving tips into the only moving checklist you’ll ever need.

 To make your moving checklist simple, we’ve broken the tasks into what to do before, during, and after moving day: